Muhammad-Ashraf9/PD/MVC/MVC-Day7.md

 > [!bug] make login || logout || Register links in the layout dynamically
 >
 > - `@User.Identity.Name` to get the user's name in the layout
-> - `User.Identity.IsAuthenticated` to check if the user is authenticated
+> - `@User.Identity.IsAuthenticated` to check if the user is authenticated

 ```html
 <!--